Walk

 Notice in Romans 12:1-2 that there is a very good benefit for this type of consecration.

-"I beseech you therefore, brothers, by the mercies of God to present your bodies a living sacrifice, holy, pleasing to God, which is your reasonable service.
-And do not be conformed to this world, but be transformed by the renewing of your mind, in order to prove by you what is that good and pleasing and perfect will of God.
-It says that we will "prove the perfect will of God."
+Romans 12:1-2 says, “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
+And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”
+It says that we will “prove the perfect will of God.”

-This word "prove" comes from when someone puts gold in a refiner's fire to burn off the junk and end up with pure gold.
+This word ‘prove’ comes from the word that describes the action of someone putting gold in a refiner’s fire to burn off the junk and end up with pure gold.
 It does not say that we will know the will of God, but that we will prove it.
 That means to me that as we present ourselves to God complete and totally, that He will make sure that we will walk out the will of God.
 The people we see and speak to and the things that come into our paths will potentially be the will of God.
-Many of these situations that confront us will be tough things and unpleasant things; however we will "prove" them to be the will of God.
+Many of these situations that confront us will be tough things and unpleasant things; however, we will “prove” them to be the will of God.
 We will convert them through the fire to be the perfect will of God for our lives.

 Why did the Rich Young Ruler refuse the offer of consecration?
 What did he trust in?
 What do you trust in?